geopm/geopm/tutorial/README.md

 This directory contains a step by step tutorial on how to use the geopm package.
 Each step has an associated source and script file.
 The script file will run the associated program and demonstrate a geopm feature.
-There is a script called "tutorial-env.sh" which is sourced by all other tutorial scripts, and defines variables which describe the install location of geopm.
+There is a script called "tutorial_env.sh" which is sourced by all other tutorial scripts, and defines variables which describe the install location of geopm.
 The environment script may have to be modified to describe the installed locations on your